 Brussels Time Zone: CET (UTC+1h)

 Temperature Low In 0.7°C /33.3°F

-Like the majority of locations Brussels has positive and negative points, it is wise to maintain your wits about you and you and your family with main safe and have a fantastic trip to this wonderful Belgiun place.
-Take a good map and guide and be aware of where you are going, don't alert people to the fact you are unfamiliar wit h the city by carrying an expensive camera around your neck and try not to carry more cash than you need on your person.
-Don't stray too far into unknown areas after sunset and if you should get lost hail a taxi.
-Just because you are on vacation, don't switch off completely.
+Like the majority of locations Brussels has positive and negative points, it is clever to have you wits about you and you will be fine and have a brilliant holiday to this superb Belgiun area.
+Try and make sure you’re read your guide book to understand the city geography, don't make it obvious you are a tourist by holding an expensive cell phones and try not to carry more cash than you need on your person.
+Don't venture too far from busy locations after dark and if you do discover you have lost your way, don't panic and go into a shop and ask for help.
+You might be enjoying yourself, but still be alert.
 Bear this is mind and you will have a great time in Brussels.
-As a rule Belgium is a welcoming place with great locals.
-A bit of groundwork goes a long way and if you have a picture in your mind of the city you can understand it better.
+As a rule Belgium is a very safe country with warm and friendly residents.
+Conducting some basic research is very valuable and if you have a picture in your mind of the city you can understand it better.